 Dirt Road Studios

 Welcome to Dirt Road Studios dedicated to art, design, music, and off-grid living.
-Dirt Road Studios was established in 2017, following relocation to the Noosa hinterland.
+Dirt Road Studios was established in 2017 by Vaughn Pinxit and Louise Gregg, following relocation to the Noosa hinterland.
 Our studio adopts an interdisciplinary and practice-led studio research methodology.
 Our studio works in various disciplines that include painting, sculpture, installation art, photography, video, textiles, ceramics, songwriting and music production.
 Our practice includes sustainability which is fostered through our ethos of eco and off-grid living.

 Vaughn PINXIT